What is Design Thinking?

 Define Design Develop Test Deploy

-Lean UX design moves away from traditional deliverables based design as it tends to make designers become documentation experts, rather than putting focus on the quality of the final user experience.
+Lean UX design moves away from traditional deliverables based design as it tends to make designers become documentation experts, rather than putting the focus on the quality of the final user experience.

 Deeply Collaborative and Cross-Functional